anniexu0116/Mapping_trial/README.md

 # You can find the interactive plot here
-## This is the 2018 interactive plot for Female-to-male staying ratio by observation sites.
-You can drag your mouse over each dot for observation site name and FMratio.
+## Check out pedestrian staying ratio by gender, race, and age at each observation sites.
+You can hover your mouse over each dot for more site information.

 * link to the plot: https://anniexu0116.github.io/Mapping_trial/